ARMmbed/mbed-os-5-docs/docs/introduction/arch_for_intro.md

 ## Connectivity

-Arm works with its Partners to enable Bluetooth Low Energy, NFC, RFID, <!--LoRa?-->, 6LoWPAN-ND, Thread, Wi-SUN, Ethernet, Wi-Fi, cellular and mobile IoT (LPWA) across devices and system architectures running Mbed OS.
+Arm works with its Partners to enable Bluetooth Low Energy, NFC, RFID, <!--LoRa?-->6LoWPAN-ND <!--Thread-->, Wi-SUN, Ethernet, Wi-Fi, cellular and mobile IoT (LPWA) across devices and system architectures running Mbed OS.
 Mbed OS offers a stable core of existing connectivity technologies.
 At the same time, it adds modern ones in quarterly feature releases, keeping you informed of industry trends so you can transition to new, innovative solutions that generate business value.

 The networking and connectivity stacks are flexible enough to meet the needs of the most demanding IoT device designs, whether a combination of a single chip microcontroller and radio, or multiple chips connected across serial buses.
-System designers can have confidence in our certified connectivity stacks, such as our certified Thread stack, because of their maturity, interoperability and validated components.
+System designers can have confidence in our certified connectivity stacks because of their maturity, interoperability and validated components.

 ## Security